createEndpoint

 )With multiple middlewares

-You can chain several middlewares to compose complex request logic:
+Several middlewares can be chained to compose complex request logic:

 const config = createEndpointConfig({